 Texas McCombs in HoustonYour class weekends will take place at our campus at the University of Texas Health Science Center—an enormous institution in the Texas Medical Center district that contains state-of-the-art classroom designs, event space, dining, and parking— all smack dab in the middle of Houston.
 It’s an ideal environment for innovation and team collaboration.

-The University of Texas at AustinYou’ll spend time twice a year at Rowling Hall on the UT Austin campus for the Austin Intensive seminars.
-During these trips you’ll also have time to get to know your classmates and faculty better and meet students from the other Texas McCombs Working Professional MBA programs.
+The University of Texas at AustinYou’ll spend three times per year at Rowling Hall on the UT Austin campus for the Austin Intensive seminars.
+During these trips, you’ll have time to get to know your classmates and faculty better and to meet students from the other Texas McCombs Working Professional MBA programs in Austin and Dallas/Fort Worth.

 Clubs & Organizations